blaiddyd/arch-rank/README.md

-# CitiRank
+# Arch-Rank
-Drew and Ekin's amazing CITS3403 project
+Drew and Ekin's amazing citizen control project for the Agean Government

 ## Sections
 - Home/About